 Effective management of PCB contaminated in-stream sediments is often challenging.
 Many PCB contaminated sediments can be large-scale, measured in acres, river miles, or tons of sediment.
 The sheer volume and mass of PCB contaminated in-stream sediments makes the application of remediation options a difficult task.
 The implementation of a comprehensive risk management strategy is even more complex.
 Management of these sites is further complicated by the fact that many of the sediments also contain other chemicals of concern, including polycyclic aromatic hydrocarbons, metals, and pesticides.
 The time required to design and implement a management strategy and to evaluate the need for in-stream sediment remediation might reasonably range from years to decades.

-The paramount consideration for PCB contaminated sediment sites should be the management of overall risks to humans and the environment rather than the selection of a remediation technology (e.g., dredging, capping or natural attenuation).
+The paramount consideration for PCB-contaminated sediment sites should be the management of overall risks to humans and the environment rather than the selection of a remediation technology (e.g., dredging, capping or natural attenuation).

 Recognizing the challenge of these contaminated in-stream sediments, an initial goal for this portion of the strategy is to assess the information that is available and forthcoming (e.g., the characterization of Anacostia river sediments by DC Department of Environment) that describes the most highly contaminated in-stream sediments in the watershed and to engage the jurisdictions and federal regulators in exploring the feasibility of additional remedial actions such as capping and/or dredging.
 The TCW will conduct a workshop on sediment remediation technologies to provide the latest information on ongoing remediation activities in the watershed, recent developments in remediation options, and the costs associated with remediation.

-In addition, the planned project to determine the relative amount of PCB reduction that might occur across the range of BMPs implemented for the Chesapeake Bay nutrient and sediment TMDL will also establish opportunities to reduce the volume of sediment entering surface waters.
+In addition, a project is underway to determine the relative amount of PCB reduction that might occur across the range of BMPs implemented for the Chesapeake Bay nutrient and sediment TMDL, which will also establish opportunities to reduce the volume of sediment entering surface waters.
 The BMPs will be cross-correlated with contaminant loading mechanisms and their association with land use and industrial sources (e.g., urban stormwater, agriculture, landfills, dredged material disposal facilities, hazardous waste sites, and industrial operations).
 The study will assess and explain the most beneficial management actions that could leverage current TMDLs and watershed implementation plans (WIPs) to achieve multiple benefits for nutrient, sediment, and toxic contaminant reductions.
 Combined with other activities discussed in this strategy, it is expected that future sediment inputs will have lower PCB concentrations thereby improving the quality of overlaying sediments.

 Contaminated Site Approaches